Philips CPAP Lawsuit

 LF ICON

-Philips CPAP Machine Recall
+Health Risks Prompt Philips CPAP Recall

 In June 2021, Philips Respironics voluntarily recalled different models of its mechanical ventilators and CPAP and BiPAP machines.